European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-advertiser-dataprovider-endpoints.md

 A raw EUID is an identifier for a user at a specific moment in time.
 The raw EUID for a specific user changes roughly once per year as part of the EUID refresh process.

 The v3 Identity Map API provides a refresh timestamp (`r` field) in the response that indicates when each raw EUID might refresh.
 Use this timestamp to determine when to regenerate raw EUIDs for your stored data.

-It is guaranteed that it won't refresh before that time.
+The raw EUID does not change before the refresh timestamp.
+After the refresh timestamp, remapping the personal data returns a new refresh timestamp, but the raw EUID might or might not change.
+It is possible for the raw EUID to remain unchanged for multiple refresh intervals.

 We recommend checking for refresh opportunities daily.
 The following table shows the steps for monitoring raw EUID refresh.